privacy-scaling-explorations/zkevm-specs/specs/mpt/extension-node.md

 Note: the branch counterpart is implemented in `branch_hash_in_parent.rs`.

+### Extension node in first level of storage trie - hash compared to the storage root

+When extension node is in the first level of the storage trie, we need to check whether `hash(ext_node) = storage_trie_root`.
+We do this by checking whether `(ext_node_RLC, storage_trie_root_RLC)` is in the keccak table.

+Note: extension node in the first level cannot be shorter than 32 bytes (it is always hashed).

 ### Extension node hash in parent branch

 Check whether the extension node hash is in the parent branch.